-After successfully completing the first cycle of the program; the second cycle of the program will kick off in March 2018.
-The first cycle supported 16 high growth ventures from five countries in Eastern Africa namely; Kenya, Tanzania, Rwanda, Uganda and Ethiopia.
+The program will culminate in a one-week residency in Kenya.
+The startups will have the opportunity to interact with and learn from their mentors, coaches, peers, potential partners, and investors.
+After successfully completing the first cycle of the program, the second cycle of the program will kick off in March 2018.
+The first iHub cycle supported 16 high growth ventures from five countries in Eastern Africa.
+This includes Kenya, Tanzania, Rwanda, Uganda, and Ethiopia.

 Traction Camp’s newest portfolio companies include the following: